corda/corda-runtime-os/wiki/CorDapp-Packaging.md

 ### Trust the R3 signing key

 The notary CPB is signed with an R3 production code signing certificate issued by the DigiCert.
-To use it import this certificate.
+To use it import DigiCert certificate.

 1. Save the following text into a file named `digicert-ca.pem`
     ```text